 At CELLAXYS, we perform two types of cell-based therapies.
 Your doctor will opt for any of the methods based on the condition of your herniated discs.

-- Minimally Manipulated Adipose Tissue Transplant (MMAT).
+- You minimally Manipulated Adipose Tissue Transplant (MMAT).
 This process harvests healthy cells from your adipose (fat) tissue and reinjects them into your affected discs.
 MMAT can be performed in multiple locations in the same procedure.

 Both MMAT and BMAC are performed within 1.5 to 2 hours.
 They are outpatient procedures, meaning you can go home right after the process.
 The doctor uses live X-rays and ultrasounds to identify the exact location of the injury.